 The university reserves the right to address offensive conduct and/or harassment that 1) does not rise to the level of creating a hostile environment, or 2) that is of a generic nature and not based on a protected status.
 Addressing such conduct will not result in the imposition of discipline under CSU policy, but may be addressed through respectful conversation, remedial actions, education, effective Alternate Resolution, and/or other informal resolution mechanisms.

-For assistance with Alternate Resolution and other informal resolution techniques and approaches, employees should contact the Associate Vice President, Human Resources, Training & Development, and students should contact the Director of Student Resolution and Conduct.
+For assistance with Alternate Resolution and other informal resolution techniques and approaches, employees should contact the Director of Human Resources, and students should contact the Director of Student Resolution and Conduct.